 Nobody’s Home had four reading periods for submissions during 2020 and 2021, and accepted works were then published in January, March, June, and September 2021.
-The initial compilation of the anthology is now, and Foster’s attention has shifted to promoting the works and to publishing the lesson plans that will accompany each work.
-For writers and scholars who are still interested in contributing, the anthology currently has an open submissions period for creative nonfiction from April 15 through June 15, 2022.
-Submissions of reviews and interviews will be considered year-round.
+The initial compilation of the anthology is now complete, and Foster’s attention has shifted to promoting the works and to publishing the lesson plans that will accompany each work.
+For writers and scholars who are still interested in contributing, submissions of reviews and interviews will be considered year-round.
+This year’s open submissions period for creative nonfiction ended on June 15, 2022, and the accepted submissions were published on August 4.

 Nobody’s Home was created with the support of a Literary Arts Fellowship from the Alabama State Council on the Arts.
 The fellowship “recognizes artistic excellence as well as professional commitment and maturity.
 It is intended to contribute to the further development of the literary artist and the advancement of his or her professional career.”

 a selection of posts from Groundwork, the editor’s blog:

 April 5, 2022: A Road Trip, Northeast: Clayton, Georgia